plainkit/.github/profile/README.md

-# BloxUI
+# Plain

 Type-safe HTML component library for Go with compile-time validation and zero runtime overhead.

-## What is BloxUI?
+## What is Plain?

-BloxUI generates HTML using pure Go functions instead of template engines.
+Plain generates HTML using pure Go functions instead of template engines.
 Each HTML element is represented by a function that accepts typed arguments, providing compile-time safety and IDE autocomplete support.

 ```go
 // This compiles and works